felixblaschke/storeosaurus/readme.md

 #### read()

 Use `read()` to access data in your store by awaiting the Promise.
-Alternativly you can supply a function.
+Alternatively you can supply a function.
 This function gets the store data passed as argument.

 ```ts
 console.log((await store.read()).myValue);